-| did hold and exercise the highest authority and " dominion" over the kings for a long period during the 1260 years, and their "dominion" was taken away in 1798-9, and this church power has not been established since.
-But in instituting the "image" of papacy, I fully believe that Protestant church su-premacy will be established, and "they will exercise all the power of the first beast," or Papal beast.
+| did hold and exercise the highest authority and "dominion" over the kings for a long period during the 1260 years, and their "dominion" was taken away in 1798-9, and this church power has not been established since.
+But in instituting the "image" of papacy, I fully believe that Protestant church supremacy will be established, and "they will exercise all the power of the first beast," or Papal

-Rev. xvii, 16, 17, shows conclusively the chronology of the "whore" seated upon the beast, as it is described in verses 3-6, to be previous to 1708.
+Rev. xvii, 16, 17, shows conclusively the chronology of the "whore" seated upon the beast, as it is described in verses 3-6, to be previous to 1798.
 "The ten horns shall hate the whore, make her desolate, &.
 For God hath put in their hearts to fulfill his will."
 This has been literally true with regard to the Papal church supremacy.
-For the last 50 years the ten kingdoms have hated the temporal dominion of the Pope, who is the head of the Catho-lic church.
-The reign of Napoleon made her deso-late and naked; "for God put in their hearts," to do this, to "fulfill his will."
-The Protestant church authority is the last that will exercise dominion and she will be made deso-late under the seven last plagues.
-Then the "great city" will be destroyed forever, and "found no more at all."
+For the last 50 years the ten kingdoms have hated the temporal dominion of the Pope, who is the head of the Catholic church.
+The reign of Napoleon made her desolate and naked; "for God put in their hearts," to do

+The Protestant church authority is the last that will exercise dominion and she will be made desolate under the seven last plagues.
+Then the "great" city" will be destroyed forever, and "found no more at all."
 The "great city" I understand symbolizes the church incorporated, and united to the state.
 Both the Catholic and Protestant are included.
 Its primitive existence commenced with the Catholic church, the "mother."
 The Catholic church as a church, the "mother."
 The Catholic church as a "mother," or parent, exercised its authority during its appointed time, 1260 years.
-Then her daughters came on the stage, and as her children have been growing in strength, influence and power, the moth-er's power has been diminishing, as our parents na-turally do, through enfeeblement by agc.
-Take them as a whole mother and children they are app them as a whole, mother and children, they are one family, "that great city, Babylon" Rev. xviii.
+Then her daughters came on the stage, and as her children have been growing in strength, influence and power, the mother's power has been diminishing, as our parents naturally do, through enfeblement by age.
+Take them as a whole, mother and children, they are one family, "that great city, Babylon" Rev. xviii.

 Rev. xvii.
 I understand, is an explanation of chap. iii, particularly the seven heads and ten horns.
-The beast is the same as in chap. xiii, 1, a symbol of the Roman Empire, while united with the Papar church.
+The beast is the same as in chap. xiii, 1, a symbol of the Roman Empire, while united with the Papal church.

-Some think the woman on the scarlet beast ap-plies in its chronology since 1798, because there are no crowns specified on the ten horns.
-There are no crowns specified upon the ten horns of the great red dragon, the symbol of Pagan Rome.
+Some think the woman on the scarlet beast applies in its chronology since 1798, because there are no crowns specified on the ten horns. crowns specified upon the ten horns of the great red dragon, the symbol of Pagan Rome.
 Chap. xii, 3.
-But it is well known that those were ten crowned horns, or kings, under Pagan Rome; and they continued to be crowned kings throughout the 1260 years; but the Pope's crown was higher in authority and reigned over them ; and the ten kingdoms have and reigned over them; and the ten kingdoms have generally continued regal governments since a. d.
+But it is well known that those were ten crowned horns, or kings, under Pagan Rome; and they continued to be crowned kings throughout the 1260 years; but the Pope's crown was higher in authority and reigned over them; and the ten kingdoms have generally continued regal governments since a. d.
 1798.
-[Crown signifies "royality, regal govern-ment."
+[Crown signifies "royality, regal government."
 Webster.]
-Kings, or crowns still continue in the old Roman Empire, and nothing can be shown from chap. xvii, to prove they will not still continue, until the battle of the great day of God Almighty See Rev. xvii 12, 14 See Rev. xvii, 12, 14.
+Kings, or crowns still continue in the old Roman Empire, and nothing can be shown from chap. xvii, to prove they will not still continue, until the battle of the great day of God Almighty See Rev. xvii, 12, 14.

-It is true that the woman represents one thing, (the church power.) and the beast another, (the political power.)
-But when the church and state are united, or blended together by an act of incorpoare timed, or blended together by an act of incorpo-ration by the state, do not these two powers become one?
-And as the beast, or civil power, has incorpo-rated and united the church with their governments, hence the church becomes a part of their govern-ment, or a part of the beast, and is fitly called "the beast."
-All the authority that the church ever had, was given them by the aveil accomponents of the beast. was given them by the civil government.
+It is true that the woman represents one thing, (the church power,) and the beast another, (the political power.)
+But when the church and state are united, or blended together by an act of incorporation by the state, do not these two powers become one?
+And as the beast, or civil power, has incorporated and united the church with their governments, hence the church becomes a part of their government, or a part of the beast, and is fitly called "the beast."
+All the authority that the church ever had, was given them by the civil government.